ryandaniels/ansible-role-iptables-docker-swarm/README.md

 ## Usage

+Before running make sure you check if you are already using iptables!
+Nothing should be overwritten/removed, unless you are using the same iptables chains as this.

 By default no tasks will run unless you set `iptables_docker_managed=true`.
 This is by design to prevent accidents by people who don't RTFM.

 ```bash